codeout/fluent-plugin-sflow/README.md

 ## This branch is valid only for Fluentd 0.12.40 or later

-See [0.14.x branch](https://github.com/codeout/fluent-plugin-sflow/tree/fluentd-0.14) for Fluentd 0.14.x.
+See [1.x.x branch](https://github.com/codeout/fluent-plugin-sflow/tree/fluentd-1) for Fluentd 0.14.x or later.

 ## Overview